 Mission is important to customers, too; it sets expectations about what it means to work with you or purchase your product.
 And, as a social enterprise company, your mission can also demonstrate your impact and build awareness among the 91 percent of global consumers who say they’re likely to switch to brands associated with a good cause.

 All that said, in order to be effective, your mission statement needs to be about more than just words on a page.
 So how do you craft a mission statement that incites action and helps you meet your goals?
-A mission statement that’s one of the 10 percent helps your company not just say but do something more meaningful.
+A mission statement that’s one of the 10 percent that helps your company not just say but do something more meaningful.

 Involve your key stakeholders in the mission creation process